 Cuddles and Care Day Nursery

-We are a small family run Nursery with a homely environment for children aged 3 months to 8 years.
+We are a small family run Nursery in a homely environment for children aged 3 months to 8 years.
 We are open 51 weeks per year from 7.30 am to 6.00 pm.
 A large outside play area suitable to be used all year round.
 Located close to Eastleigh city center with onsite car parking.
 We offer a fully inclusive service, which includes 3 meals per day, 2 snacks and all consumables such as nappies, wipes, suncream etc. We are registered for 15- and 30-hour funding and also can except childcare vouchers and Tax free childcare payments.

 Who to contact